MiguellDomingues/vape-finder-scraper/README.md

 ## Description

-Content discovery for the [BC Vape Finder](https://github.com/MiguellDomingues/vape-finder-client/) project
+A collection of web scraping scripts to discover content for the [BC Vape Finder](https://github.com/MiguellDomingues/vape-finder-client/) project

 ## Purpose